IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ## Creating a token signing certificate

-Each media protection option requires a token signing certificate, stored in an Azure Key Vault.
+Each media protection requires a token signing certificate, stored in an Azure Key Vault.

 Creating a token signing certificate: